Flights to Thailand

 There is another option available if you consider a stopover flight: Singapore (Seletar) Airport offers a 1-stop flight to Bangkok (Don Muang):

-You can fly non-stop from 5 airports in Vietnam, and arrive at 4 different destinations in Thailand.
-In total there are 12 direct routes from Vietnam, operated by 8 different airlines — including 3 low-cost carriers.
+From Malaysia you can fly non-stop from 4 airports, and arrive at 6 different destinations in Thailand.
+In total there are 11 direct routes from Malaysia, operated by 9 different airlines — including 6 low-cost carriers.

-There are more departure airports available if you consider a stopover: 16 airports in Vietnam offer flights to 7 destinations in Thailand with a single stop:
+There are more departure airports available if you consider a stopover: 16 airports in Malaysia offer flights to 8 destinations in Thailand with a single stop:

 Flights from Japan to Thailand

-From Japan you can fly non-stop from 8 airports, and visit any of the 3 destinations in Thailand.
-In total there are 14 direct routes from Japan, operated by 9 different airlines — including 5 low-cost carriers.
+You can fly non-stop from 7 airports in Japan, and visit any of the 3 destinations in Thailand.
+In total there are 13 direct routes from Japan, operated by 8 different airlines — including 5 low-cost carriers.

 Japan to Thailand with a stopover

-There are more departure airports available if you consider a stopover: 60 airports in Japan offer flights to 5 destinations in Thailand with a single stop:
+If you consider a stopover, then there are more airports available: 61 airports in Japan offer flights to 5 destinations in Thailand that require just one stop:

 Flights from Taiwan to Thailand